processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `pool_size: Size`

 : This option specifies the size of the worker pool for storing
 	offline messages.
 The allowed values are positive integers.
 	Default value: `16`.

+#### Example Configuration

 This example allows power users to have as much as 5000 offline messages, administrators up to 2000, and all the other users up to 100.

 	#!yaml
 	acl: